funke-ibitoye/EDA-Titanic-passengers/README.md

 # EDA-Titanic-passengers
-An EDA about Titanic passengers aboard the RMS Titanic
+An EDA about Titanic passengers aboard the RMS Titanic,including their personal details, ticket information, and survival status.